How potholes form

 We inspect every road in East Sussex at least once a year but potholes can form quickly.

 Report a pothole

 You can report a pothole using our online reporting system.

 What we need to know

 When reporting a pothole please be as detailed as you can in your description.
 Let us know:

-40mm to 100mm deep and more than 300mm in diameter will be made safe within five days
+40mm to 100mm deep and more than 300mm wide – five days